Fort Bridger – HauntedHouses.com

 Fort Bridger Cemetery

-There is an old male entity who is seen inspecting the graves, perhaps reminiscing about the past, reliving old joys and sorrows.
+There is an old male entity; a military man, who is seen inspecting the graves, perhaps reminiscing about the past, reliving old joys and sorrows.

-There are many witnesses among visitors and staff who have reported the above manifestations.
+While there is no hard evidence, there are many witnesses among visitors and staff who have reported the above manifestations.
+A large amount of historic places like Forts have spirits still residing there.